crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/cryptographic-authentication-methods/README.md

 #### Two Integrity Mechanisms

-There are two different integrity mechanisms at different stages of the TLS process:
+There are two different integrity mechanisms at different stages of the TLS process: integrity during the TLS handshake (using Digital Signatures), and integrity after the handshake (using HMAC or AEAD).

 **1. Integrity During the TLS Handshake (Digital Signatures)**